-We went in search of the scariest stories and discovered six “haunted” places in Lisbon, Sintra and Cascais.
+We went in search of the scariest stories and discovered several “haunted” places in Lisbon, Sintra and Cascais.

-Be impressed or laugh your ass off between executioners, ghosts and the Devil’s books.
+Be impressed or laugh your ass off among the executioners, ghosts and books of the Devil.
 Buuuuuu!

 Table Of Contents